Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 95.2% | Elemental Mg: 100mg per capsule | Price: $0.12 per capsule | Certifications: GMP, Non-GMO, Gluten-Free

-Doctor’s Best has built trust over 30+ years.
-Their magnesium glycinate offers solid quality at a competitive price.
+Doctor’s Best has earned trust over 30+ years, and their magnesium glycinate offers solid quality at a competitive price.

 Lab Test Results: